Data

 : The bar is aggregated outside the local Nautilus system boundary (typically by a trading venue or data provider).

-You can define bar types from strings using the following convention:
+You can define standard bar types from strings using the following convention:

 {instrument_id}-{step}-{aggregation}-{price_type}-{INTERNAL | EXTERNAL}